ijborda/codie/readme.md

 ## How It's Made
 This uses [Codewars API](https://dev.codewars.com/#introduction).
 Tech used: HTML, CSS, Bootstrap, and JavaScript.

-## Contibute
+## Future Improvements
 There are still lots that need to be improved in this web application.
-Feel free to contribute!
-Just issue a pull request.
-Here are some of the things that you may contribute to:
+Some plans are:
 * Improve the frontend design
 * Improve responsivenes
 * Add response where username does not exist